top of page

 1. Rinse and pick your peas and remove any spotted or discolored ones.
 Place peas in large bowl and cover with water.
 Soak the peas overnight.

-2. Place two pieces of cooking meat in a large pot and add the two boxes of chicken broth.
+2. Place two pieces of cooking meat in a large pot and add the water and chicken broth.
 Season with just a little salt and pepper.
 Cover the pot and cook until the meat is tender.

-4. Once you notice that your peas has made a gravy, then your peas are done.
+5. Once you notice that your peas have made a gravy, then your peas are done.
 If you think your peas are too thick with gravy, add a little of water to loosen it up.
 Remove the whole onion and celery.
-Pour into a serving dish and enjoy!
+Pour into a serving dish and enjoy over rice!

 bottom of page